Kale-Ko/particle-rain/README.md

 # particle-rain

-Minecraft Fabric mod that replaces the vanilla rain with particle effects.
+A Minecraft Fabric mod that replaces normal rain with faster particle effects.